Air Canada is enhancing its inflight entertainment with Apple TV+

 The Canadian airline company has announced a partnership with Apple, which will allow Air Canada to leverage Apple TV+ and its programming on its inflight entertainment system.

 Air Canada will start showing Apple TV+ programming inflight Starting August 1st, 2023.
-Popular Apple TV shows, including Ted Lasso, Bad Sisters, Severance, Foundation and many more would be available for flyers.
+Popular Apple TV shows, including Ted Lasso, Bad Sisters, Severance, Foundation and many more will be available for flyers.

 “At Air Canada, we know that inflight entertainment is an important part of our customers’ travel journey, particularly on long-haul flights.
 We continually evaluate opportunities to expand our entertainment and introduce exclusive, current content that our customers will love.
 We look forward to welcoming customers onboard to catch up on their favourite Apple TV+ shows or discover new hits during their flight,” said John Moody, Managing Director of Product Design at Air Canada.